magao-x/handbook/compute/nas.rst

 Connecting your own computer to the Steward NAS
 -----------------------------------------------

-Your first step should be to install :doc:`tailscale` following instructions for your operating system.
+Your first step should be to install the :doc:`vpn` following instructions for your operating system.
 Then, to connect:

 **macOS:** On macOS, open Finder and then go to the "Go" menu and select "Connect to Server..." (alternatively, hit command-K).
 The top text box accepts a URL for connection, which should be ``smb://YOURNETID@10.130.133.220/jrmales0`` where ``YOURNETID`` is, well, your NetID from University of Arizona.
 You can "favorite" the url using the "+" button at lower left.
 Click "Connect".
 You will be prompted for a password, which is just your NetID password.